milesj/interweave/README.md

 #### Attribute Whitelist

-Interweave takes parsing a step further, by also [filtering](#filters) attribute values on all parsed HTML elements.
+Interweave takes parsing a step further, by also [filtering](#filters) attribute values and HTML nodes.
 Like tags, a mapping of valid [HTML attributes to parser rules][attrwhitelist] exist.
 A rule can be one of: allow and cast to string (default), allow and cast to number, allow and cast to boolean, and finally, deny.

 Also like the tag whitelist, any attribute not found in the mapping is ignored.

 #### By-passing the Whitelist

 If need be, the whitelist can be disabled with the `disableWhitelist` prop.
 This is highly discouraged as it opens up possible XSS and injection attacks, and should only be used if the markup passed to `Interweave` has been sanitized beforehand.

 That being said, specific tags like `script`, `iframe`, `applet`, and a few others are consistently removed.

 #### Disabling HTML

 The HTML parser cannot be disabled, however, a `noHtml` boolean prop can be passed to both the `Interweave` and `Markup` components.
 This prop will mark all HTML elements as pass-through, simply rendering text nodes recursively, including matchers.

 If you want to strip user provided HTML, but allow HTML from matchers, use the `noHtmlExceptMatchers` prop instead.

 ### Global Configuration